Contributor biographies

 Bronislaw Szerszynski

 Bronislaw Szerszynski is Professor Emeritus of Sociology at Lancaster University, UK.
 His research seeks to situate social life in the longer perspective of human and planetary history, drawing on the social and natural sciences, arts and humanities.
-He is author of Nature, Technology and the Sacred (2005) and co-author with Nigel Clark of Planetary Social Thought (2021).
+He is the author of Nature, Technology and the Sacred (2005) and co-author with Nigel Clark of Planetary Social Thought (2021).

 Carolin Slickers